aoifemurfe/MyRadius/README.md

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-- [Google Maps] (https://developers.google.com/maps/documentation/javascript/overview):  Javascript API: The google maps API was used to generate the interactive map and search for places.
+- [Google Maps](https://developers.google.com/maps/documentation/javascript/overview):  Javascript API: The google maps API was used to generate the interactive map and search for places.
 The google maps autocomplete function was used in the search box.

 ## Content
 All content was written by the developer.